DOI10.47051/HNOL8421

 Spanish common names: Tierrera de manchas rojas, tierrera de Despax, culebra de tierra de pocos dientes.

 Recognition: ♂♂ 34 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=29 cm. ♀♀ 47.6 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=41.9 cm..1,2 Atractus paucidens may be recognized by having a round head similar in width to the neck, small eyes, and a blackish dorsal ground color with 2–7 rounded lateral red blotches restricted to anterior third of body (Fig. 1).
+Snout–vent length=41.9 cm..1,2 Atractus paucidens may be recognized by having a round head similar in width to the neck, small eyes, and a blackish dorsal ground color with 2–7 rounded lateral red blotches restricted to the anterior third of body (Fig. 1).
 The blotches may be conspicuous or barely evident.1 The ventral surfaces are white anteriorly, with various degrees of black speckling, and black posteriorly.1,3 In most individuals there is an incomplete white nape band.
 Atractus paucidens further differs from other ground snakes by having few (5–6) maxillary teeth and a long tail in both sexes, not only in males.1 In the cloud forests of northwestern Ecuador, A. paucidens may be found living alongside A. modestus, a species having a yellow belly and lacking red blotches.4

 Figure showing variation among adult individuals of Atractus paucidens